 Purpose of the whistleblowing system and legal basis

-Personal data and information entered into the reporting system are stored in a database operated by Business Keeper AG in a high-security data centre.
-Only Deutsche Telekom AG has access to the data.
-Business Keeper AG and other third parties do not have access to the data.
+Personal data and information entered into the reporting system are stored in a database operated by Business Keeper GmbH in a high-security data centre.
+Only UGAG has access to the data.
+Business Keeper GmbH and other third parties do not have access to the data.
 This is ensured in the certified procedure through extensive technical and organisational measures.

-All data are stored encrypted with multiple levels of password protection so that access is restricted to a very small selection of expressly authorised persons at Deutsche Telekom AG.
+All data are stored encrypted with multiple levels of password protection so that access is restricted to only selected and authorised persons at UGAG.

 Type of the collected personal data